 How to Build Basis Planning Into Your Estate Plan

-There are several options to choose from if your goal is to maximize basis for heirs:
+There are several options to choose from if your goal is to maximize basis for your heirs:

-- Undoing the AB Trust Plan and instead leaving everything outright to the surviving spouse will result in a stepped-up basis for the entire estate.
+- Undoing an AB Trust Plan and instead leaving everything outright to the surviving spouse will result in a stepped-up basis for the entire estate.

 - Giving the surviving spouse or other beneficiary of a lifetime trust a general power of appointment will cause estate inclusion of the remaining trust assets at death, thereby resulting in a stepped-up basis.

-- Giving a trust protector or advisor the ability to add a general power of appointment to cause estate inclusion at the beneficiary’s death takes a wait-and-see approach to basis planning.
+- Granting a trust protector or advisor the ability to add a general power of appointment to cause estate inclusion at the beneficiary’s death takes a wait-and-see approach to basis planning.

 - Decanting an existing irrevocable trust that does not include basis planning into a new trust that does is an option in some states.